Friday, October 24, 2025

 • “Solitude” – Expired Polaroid Time Zero Film – 2018

 In the four years that have passed, given that Beyer began her instantaneous movie adventure, she has emerged as known for her unique photographic style utilizing expired Polaroid movie stock.
-She has done feats starting from being published in Blur Magazine, interviewed on Analog Magazine, to being featured on Polaroid’s Blog.
+She has done feats starting from being published in Blur Magazine, being interviewed on Analog Magazine, to being featured on Polaroid’s Blog.
 In addition to her photographic accomplishments, she has these days been able to integrate her love for music and images into a couple of initiatives.
-Her involvement inside the tuning industry has enabled her to use her Polaroid creations as the quilt photographs for the July 2018 Chandeen EP, Rouge, the May 2018 Phosphenes’ album, Find Us Where We’re Hiding, as well as shoot promoting fabric for Laura Carbone’s 2018 album, Empty Sea.
+Her involvement in the tuning industry has enabled her to use her Polaroid creations as the quilt photographs for the July 2018 Chandeen EP, Rouge, the May 2018 Phosphenes’ album, Find Us Where We’re Hiding, as well as shoot promotional fabric for Laura Carbone’s 2018 album, Empty Sea.

 • “Hour’” – Expired Polaroid Time Zero Film – 2018